Nancy W. Gaden, DNP, RN, NEA-BC

 Associate Chief Nursing Officer, Ambulatory Services

 Patrick was the former Nursing Director for General Internal Medicine/Primary Care, where he partnered with the medical and operations leadership to advance many of the department’s strategic initiatives.
-In addition, he has had many accomplishments with his nursing team, including work with telephone triage, leadership development and succession planning, and significant quality improvement for our accountable care (ACO) patients.
+In addition, he has accomplished many things with his nursing team, including work with telephone triage, leadership development, succession planning, and significant quality improvement for our accountable care (ACO) patients.
 Before working at BMC, Patrick was at Providence Community Health Centers as an Assistant Director for several service lines.
 Patrick began his career as an inpatient nurse but quickly fell in love with the opportunity that outpatient nurses have to impact patients’ lives.

 Geralyn Saunders, MSN, RN